insure logo

 USAA*$1,581$3,770$2,189138%

-*Note: USAA only offers coverage to military members, veterans and their families.
+*USAA is only available to military community members and their families.

-Average car insurance cost in Arizona
+Average cost of car insurance Arizona

-What is full coverage car insurance in Arizona?
+What is full coverage car insurance?

-Full coverage car insurance includes bodily injury liability, property damage liability, as well as comprehensive and collision coverage.
-Collision insurance protects your vehicle if it’s damaged or destroyed in an accident, while comprehensive insurance covers damage caused by non-collision events like weather or theft.
+Full coverage car insurance includes bodily injury liability and property damage liability coverage, as well as comprehensive and collision coverage.
+Collision insurance covers your vehicle if it’s damaged or destroyed in an accident, while comprehensive insurance provides protection against damage that is caused by something other than collisions, such as hail or theft.

 Methodology